 Do you need 3 minutes to take attendance?
 Put up a bellwork activity.
 Do you need to pass out papers?
 Have them turn to a partner and tell what they did over the weekend.
-You can then randomly pick on a few people to report back what their partners said.
+You can then randomly pick a few people to report back what their partners said.
 Once they know that you have this expectation, it makes it easier to maintain it.

 6. Have an incentive program for students who speak French.

-In my class, I print off a bunch of Euro coins (about the size of index cards) and I give them to students who are doing a great job staying in the target language.
+In my class, I print off a bunch of Euro coins (about the size of index cards) and I give them to students who speak French regularly in class.
 In return, they have some great incentives.
 I have suckers, little prizes (even high schoolers love silly toys) and also fun rewards that they can “buy” with their Euros.
-Here are a few fun reward ideas:

 In my class we LOVE music, and we watch a ton of music videos.
 I try to build in some free time once a month where they can use their Euros and choose 3-4 videos we have watched in class.
 I don’t let them recommend others that I haven’t seen, because you never know if it is appropriate.

 b.
 Change the seating chart.